The role of National Standards Body post transition period

-As BSI’s role to support government evolves, we are ensuring that our national processes will continue to be robust and transparent, based on broad stakeholder consensus, open public consultation and regular review.
-Speed and agility are key, as we have seen in BSI’s response to the COVID-19 crisis, releasing guidance and making standards more easily available.
-The Building Safety Act 2020 will regulate competence requirements in the built environment and in BSI is delivering new standards that will support these requirements using a rapid development process.
+BSI continues to ensure that our national standards processes are robust and transparent, based on broad stakeholder consensus, open public consultation and regular review.
+Speed and agility are vital, as we have seen in BSI’s response to the COVID-19 crisis, releasing guidance and making standards more easily available.

 Responding to government policy is a key element of BSI’s national standards body role.
 Enabling regulatory compliance in the UK, for example, is an important way in which our national standards (British Standards) meet stakeholder needs.